 Adrenaline Adventure Tours

 If you are looking for thrill-seeking, Puerto Vallarta offers plenty of those opportunities too.
-From ziplines through the jungle to riding ATVs in the Sierra Madre mountains or getting soaked in a jet boat adrenaline adventures are plentiful here in large part due to it also being a popular cruise port.
+From ziplines through the jungle to riding ATVs in the Sierra Madre mountains or getting soaked in a jet boat, adrenaline adventures are plentiful here due to it being a popular cruise port.
 As such, shorter excursions are a very popular way to get your kicks and then still have time to wander the town, grab souvenirs and head back to the ship.

 Our Top Picks for Adrenaline Adventures in Puerto Vallarta Include:

-Canopy River Zip Line and ATV - Here you can take zip lines through the jungle as well as a ATV or RZR tour ... or combo of both.
+Canopy River Zip Line and ATV - Here you can take zip lines through the jungle and an ATV or RZR tour ... or a combo of both.
 The ATV and RZR tours here include a trip across the longest vehicular hanging bridge in the world - 470 meters long and 150 meters above the Rio Cuale, while the zip lines themselves will have you flying as high as 190 meters above the water!

 Vallarta Adventures RZR Tours - This five-hour tour will take you through the jungle and experience a variety of terrain as you climb the mountains and trade palms for pin trees.
 You'll even be able to visit a waterfall and a hidden oasis for some swimming.